 As I looked, the crack of a rifle shot echoed in the distance to the southwest.
 I stiffened in surprise and fear, wondered for a moment if I’d be struck by a sniper bullet, killed for daring to disturb this wilderness.
-Or maybe I was being stalked by Central Processing agents, who guessed I was on my father’s case?
-The echoes faded, and I could see nothing but the gray plains and the Mountain.
+Or maybe I was being stalked by Central Processing agents, or whoever had killed my father, hoping to finish me off for my inquisitiveness?
+I dodged behind a nearby tree.
+As the echoes faded, I peeked out: nothing but the gray plains and the Mountain.
 I swallowed.
 How far away was the shot?
 Had it been a mistake coming here?

-I decided to keep going.
-My father wouldn’t have wanted me to turn back, to be afraid.
-A flush of anger ran along my neck.
+I decided to keep going; my father wouldn’t have wanted me to turn back, to be afraid.
+A flush of anger followed this thought.
 Could his killers be out here?
 Hiding in the Cascades until the case went cold?
-I huffed in frustration, knowing that even if they were, or even if I ran into them, I had no way to arrest them, let alone kill them.
+I huffed in frustration, knowing that even if they were, or even if I ran into them, I had no way to arrest them, let alone fight or kill them.
 For the first time, it occurred to me that I needed skills in killing.
 In combat.
 I wondered, suddenly, if the military might be a route to settling the score.
-Finding a sense a satisfaction in this thought, I pondered what service I might join, and started on again, head-down, legs burning, eating up the miles.
+Or at least doing my part to keep the country from tearing itself apart.
+Finding a sense of satisfaction in this thought, I pondered what service I might join, and started on again, head-down, legs burning, eating up the miles.

 Soon the trail leveled out, and I neared the first lake.
 Breathing hard, taking in the thin air, I felt better about my choice.
 I hadn’t heard any more rifle shots, seen a single person, or any signs of recent hikers.

 Lower Crystal Lake was a 100-foot-wide pond, with shrubs grown in close on every side.
 In the summer, when I’d visited before, it was a mosquito den, only a place to rest before moving onto the final lake.